nodejs/promises/GLOSSARY.md

 **Expected**    | :no_entry_sign:    | :white_check_mark:
 **Unexpected**  | :white_check_mark: | :white_check_mark:

+#### A Note on Programmer/Operational Error Propagation

+These definitions do not describe the specific propagation method for these classes of errors.
+Either may appear as an error parameter to a nodeback function, or thrown by the API.
+The Error Symposium recommends only throwing on programmer error, while using the nodeback system to propagate operational errors.

 ## Post Mortem Analysis

 The practice of debugging a program after it has already crashed by inspecting